scipy/scipy/doc/source/scipeps/scipep-001.rst

 compatibility is required both ``minimize`` and ``fmin`` need to be retained.
 Initially the ``Optimizer`` objects will be private, so only the current API's will be visible.
-However, full functionality (viz. iteration, etc) of the framework is only realised when the ``Optimizer``s become public.
+However, full functionality (viz. iteration, etc) of the framework is only realised when the ``Optimizer`` become public.
 At this point there will be three API's.
 However, we believe the added features of the classes are compelling.
 One way of simplification could be to deprecate ``fmin``-like functions for subsequent removal - a decision to be made at a